Itsjustme27/Hashnode/cmhuhrtvf000402jmdrwkc6gq.md

 I really hope to connect my SIEM tool like Wazuh to automate the alert system, i am a sucker for SIEM tools after all.

 Setting this up on Linux was a fun weekend project, i hoped the weekend had 3 more days but well, i managed to pull it off.
 See ya in my next article!

+Automation is addictive — once you start building with n8n, you’ll find yourself connecting everything.
+This was just the start of my journey into practical automation and self-hosting.